 All dry detention basins shall be planted with wetland type plant species (such as spartina), in minimum one-gallon containers, not more than 36 inches on center, throughout the extent of the basin.
-For each 400 square feet of dry detention area or drainage swale planted with appropriate native herbaceous vegetation (minimum one-gallon container size planted three feet on center), the general tree requirement may be reduced by one ten-foot tree.
+Dry detention basins shall be designed to incorporate low-impact design standards by integrating general tree and the required herbaceous basin plantings into their design.